Retirement Planning in Singapore: A Starter Guide for Confused Millennials and Gen Zs

 • Want more information on and control over your payouts

 Many Singaporeans supplement their CPF payouts with a retirement plan from a bank or insurer.
-These pre-packaged products are offered by most financial institutions, such as NTUC Income, Singlife with Aviva and Manulife.
+These pre-packaged products are offered by most financial institutions, such as Income, Singlife, Manulife, and more

-Alternatively, you can also start building your passive income stream with some investments you might already be familiar with, such as:
+Alternatively, you can also start building your passive income stream with some investments you might already be familiar with, such as renting out spare rooms in your home or investing in dividend-yielding stocks and REITs.

 Of course, your retirement investment plan is for the long term, so please don’t try and bank on less predictable instruments, like forex or cryptocurrency speculation.